mermaid-js/mermaid/docs/syntax/xyChart.md

         ...

 > **Note**
-> if the title single word no need to use ", but if it has space " is needed
+> If the title is a single word one no need to use `"`, but if it has space `"` is needed

 ### x-axis